-Economic Survey projects 7% GDP growth in 2019-’20 financial year
+Economic Survey says 8% GDP growth required for push towards becoming $5-trillion economy

 The projection for a 7% growth in the Gross Domestic Product is in line with the forecast by the Reserve Bank of India last month.
 In its monetary policy statement in June, the central bank had revised an earlier projection of 7.2% downward from 7% predicted earlier.
 In January-March 2019, India lost its tag of the fastest growing major economy to China after the growth rate declined to 5.8% – the slowest in 17 quarters.

+The Economic Survey did not deal with the questions raised by KV Subramanian’s predecessor Arvind Subramanian, according to whom India’s economic growth was overestimated by 2.5% points per year between 2011-’12 and 2016-’17.
+The Economic Advisory Council to the prime minister has already rejected former Arvind Subramanian’s claim.

 Imports are slated to grow at 15.4% while exports are estimated to have grown 12.5% during the survey period.
 The forex reserve in 2018-’19 was $412.9 billion (Rs 28.42 lakh crore).
-The survey praised the government Swachh Bharat programme, saying it had led to “a sea change in the dignity of people, especially women”.
+The survey praised the government’s Swachh Bharat programme, saying it had led to “a sea change in the dignity of people, especially women”.
 It credited the programme with increasing girls’ enrolment in schools, and improving health standards.

-Chief Economic Adviser KV Subramanian, who will address a press conference at 1.15 pm to elaborate on the Economic Survey, said the survey “makes a case for investment-driven ‘virtuous cycle’ to sustain growth at 8%”.
-He added that investment was the “key driver” of simultaneous growth in demand, jobs, exports and productivity.

-Subramanian said Indian Micro, Small and Medium Enterprises “need to be freed from shackles that convert them into dwarfs”.
-These small and medium industries “need to be seen as a source of innovation, growth and job creation”, he added.
+The survey said the coming year would pose several challenges on the fiscal front.
+According to it, there are apprehensions of slowing of growth, which will have implications for revenue collections.
+“Secondly, the financial year 2018-’19 has ended with shortfall in GST collections,” it added.
+“Therefore, revenue buoyancy of

+GST will be key to improved resource position of both Central and state governments.”

 The Economic Survey is an annual report written by the chief economic adviser, which lays out the state of the country’s economy, presented in the run-up to the Union Budget.
 The survey usually contains a summary of the performance of major development programmes, the government’s policy initiatives, and a forecast of the economy’s prospects.
 The survey also contains sectoral overviews and comments on reform measures that are required.